Cedar Rapids Counseling Center

 What if one of us has already filed for divorce but we both want to work on the relationship?

-Our experience indicates that not everyone who files for divorce wants to get a divorce or ends up in a divorce.
-People file for divorce often change their minds or didn’t even intend to divorce from the beginning as they tell us they were just trying to get their partner’s attention that the relationship is in trouble.
-Often the one who files is still ambivalent about divorce and hoping that taking some action will give them a sense of peace that doesn’t come.
-We have been able to help many couples stay together even after they’ve filed.
+In our experience, not everyone who files for divorce wants to get a divorce or ends up divorced.
+People who file for divorce often change their minds or didn’t even intend to divorce from the beginning as they tell us they were just trying to get their partner’s attention that the relationship is in trouble.
+We’ve been able to help many couples stay together even after they’ve filed.

 What if I’m divorced?
 Can you help me?